Darjeeling tea gardens to pay 20pc bonus in two installments

 "In view of the unprecedented politicalisation of the issue and to contain deterioration of tea workers' discipline and law and order situation, the estate owners agreed to the workers' demand.
 There should not be any disruption in production," Mukherjee said.
 Initially, tea garden managements in the hills had offered just 12 per cent bonus and later revised it to 15 per cent.

-Last Friday, a 12-hour strike was observed in the hills over the same issue that affected thousands of tourists, and tea production.
+Last Friday, a 12-hour strike was observed in the hills over the same issue that affected tourism and tea production.
 Meanwhile, the bonus in plains (Terai and Dooars region) had been given at a rate of 18.5 per cent.

-Sources said tea gardens owners in the hills did not take any risk for the the first flush tea harvest, scheduled in March next year, which is crucial for their profitability.
-PTI BSM BDC BDC.
+Sources said tea gardens' owners in the hills did not want to take any risk for the first flush tea harvest, scheduled in March next year, which is crucial for their profitability..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)